EliazLR-WorknStudies/DevOps-Project-Master-1/README.md

 ## English 🇬🇧

+### About this project :
+This project was my first time working with a typical DevOps tech stack (Ansible, Terraform, etc.).
+It scored me a grade of 19.5/20, the best grade in my cohort.
+While it cannot be executed anymore since the servers used do not exist anymore, it's structure is still useful.

 ### Getting started :

 Connect to [Vault](https://vault.edu.forestier.re/) and retrieve the token, then execute ./make_secret.sh to create the files with the secrets necessary for running Terraform and the Ansible playbook.